BSidesPDX/bsidespdx.org/events/2017/speakers.md

 &nbsp;

-Topher is currently a Vulnerability Enthusiast at Intel’s Red Team and enjoys causing constructive mischief.
+Topher is currently a Vulnerability Enthusiast at a Fortune 50 Red Team and enjoys causing constructive mischief.
 Coming from an offensive background, he has a research emphasis on reverse engineering, malware, exploitation development, incident response and live memory hacking.
 He has spoken at various security conferences including DEF CON, SecTor, ToorCamp and BSides.

 &nbsp;